List of the oldest Scout groups: Chile

 Robert Baden-Powell visited Chile and gave a speech that inspired the founding of the first Scout Group, Brigada Central.
 Some time later on 21 May 1909 the first Scout Camp was held.
+Nowadays, this Group remains active and is known as GAVIN (Grupo Alcibíades Vicencio del Instituto Nacional).

 Norway

 The first recognized troop in Norway is "1.
 Kristiania (NGSK)", established 15 November 1909.
 This was a troop in Oslo, connected to an athletic organisation.
 This troop became a part of "Norske Gutters Speiderkorps", which was established by a national sport organisation.
 But there were single Scouting patrols earlier than this in some Norwegian cities.